slycrel/cocos2d-iphone-extensions/Extensions/TMXGenerator/README.md

 - (NSArray*) tileSetNames;												// returns the names of all tilesets as NSStrings.
 - (NSArray*) objectGroupNames;											// returns the names of all the object groups as NSStrings.

+- (NSString*) tileSetNameForLayer:(NSString*)layerName;            		// returns the name of the tileset (only one right now) for the layer.

+optional delegate methods
+----------------------------

+- (int) tileGIDForLayer:(NSString*)layerName							// This is the new standard way of defining your tiles.
+You need to either implement tileSetName:(NSString*)tileSetName							// this method or tileIdentificationKeyForLayer and tilePropertyForLayer:tileSetName:x:y
+					  X:(int)x											// in order for your tile assignment to happen.
+					  Y:(int)y;
 - (NSString*) tileIdentificationKeyForLayer:(NSString*)layerName;		// returns the key to look for in the tile properties when assigning tiles during map creation.
-- (NSString*) tileSetNameForLayer:(NSString*)layerName;            		// returns the name of the tileset (only one right now) for the layer.
-- (NSString*) tilePropertyForLayer:(NSString*)layerName					// returns a uniquely identifying value for the key returned in the method keyForTileIdentificationForLayer: tileSetName:(NSString*)tileSetName						// If the value is not found, the tile gets set to the minimum GID.
+- (NSString*) tilePropertyForLayer:(NSString*)layerName					// returns a uniquely identifying value for the key returned in the method keyForTileIdentificationForLayer: tileSetName:(NSString*)tileSetName						// using tileIdentificationKeyForLayer you can assign GIDs via these properties.
                 X:(int)x
                 Y:(int)y;

-optional delegate methods
-----------------------------

 - (NSDictionary*) propertiesForTileSetNamed:(NSString*)name;			// returns the optional properties for a given tileset.
 - (NSArray*) propertiesForObjectWithName: (NSString *) name				// returns the optional properties for a given object in a given group.
                inGroupWithName: (NSString *) groupName;